615-955-1531 info@audilux.co

 The secret sauce is proprietary DSP processing that extracts every ounce of performance out of each of their speakers.

-Theory Audio Custom Dsp Amplifiers
+Theory Audio Custom DSP Amplifiers

 Theory Audio’s new DSP Enabled Amplifiers